 The Identity Alert System instantly warns you if it detects usage patterns of your information that don’t match up with your previous behavior.
 Such patterns are often a sign that someone else is using your credit card or financial information.
 The credit monitoring tool, on the other hand, can give you a heads up if your credit score suddenly drops, which is another common sign of identity theft.

-If you’re a small business and need defense tailored to your environment, Norton offers you a customized solution according to your needs.
-Click right here to check out Norton’s business solutions.
+If you’re a small business and need defense tailored to your environment, click here to check out Norton’s business solutions.

 Now let’s see how ESET compares.

 Unlike Norton, ESET doesn’t have a limited security version.
 Instead, ESET lets you enjoy a full feature trial for 30 days.